Arva/arva-js/esdoc-res/getting-started/first-app.md

 export class HomeView extends View {

     @layout.size(~100, ~25)
-    @layout.stick.center()
+        .stick.center()
     message = new Surface({content: `Hello ${this.options.welcomeName}`});

 }
 ```

 ### 4. Building and previewing ###
-In order to transpile all our neat ES6 code to browser-understandable ES5 code we need to execute `npm run build` in the base Arva seed folder.
+In order to transpile all our neat ES6 code to compatible ES5 code we need to execute `npm run build` in the base Arva seed folder.
 The transpiled code will be saved in _/www/bundle.js_.
 You can also use `npm run watch` for continuous watching and recompilation of changed files.